Food & Resource Recovery Work Group

-The CFN Food Waste & Recovery Work Group (FWRWG) comprises stakeholders representing Food Recovery, Food Waste Reduction, Food Repurposing, Food Conservation, & related areas, with a focus on regional solutions, & challenges.
+The CFN Food & Resource Recovery Work Group (FRRWG) comprises stakeholders representing Food Recovery, Food Waste Reduction, Food Repurposing, Food Conservation, & related areas, with a focus on regional solutions, & challenges.

 Come to the table!
 All are welcome!